-If a matter is urgent or an emergency, please contact the Administrators in the Office, the duty Sub-Master, or the Deputy Heads.
+If a matter is urgent or an emergency, please contact Staff (022 674 3653).
 The Property Team work every weekday but can be called out at weekends or evenings for emergencies such as burst pipes.

 It has always been a matter of honesty at Knox that if an item is broken, the person(s) responsible will report the damage to the Head or Deputy Heads.
 A charge for repairing the damage may be imposed if the damage is deemed to have been caused by careless or irresponsible behaviour and is not the result of normal wear and tear.